 First grade is when “real school” begins.
 6-year-olds have reached the age when they are required to sit still, pay attention, and learn to read and write.
 During the years that follow, they will gain a new sense of independence.
 They will ride to school on the bus alone and negotiate with others in the cafeteria.
 You will need special consideration when addressing adoption with your elementary-aged child.
 Remember, children at this age are still concrete thinkers.

-1. Disclosing Adoption Information
+1. Disclosing Adoption Information at School

-Others say that parents cannot expect teachers to become more sensitive to adoption issues or use positive adoption language if parents are not willing to share openly their own positive feelings about adoption.
-With that said, children must be taught that once they do tell, they will not be able to “take it back.”
+Others say that parents cannot expect teachers to be more sensitive to adoption issues if parents don’t share their own positive feelings about adoption.
+Most people don’t know appropriate adoption language without someone teaching them about it.
+With that said, children must be taught that, once they do tell, they will not be able to “take it back”.

 2. Difficulties Paying Attention in Class

 At this age, children who were adopted begin to grasp the meaning of adoption.
 This may include beginning to grapple with loss and abandonment issues or wondering about their birth parents.
 They will also begin to recognize that people have different reactions to adoption.

 Consequently, some children may find it difficult to pay attention in class.
 This may because they are preoccupied with adoption issues.
 Or, there could possibly be a learning issue.
 An older child who was internationally adopted will most likely need English Second Language (ESL)/Limited English Proficiency (LEP) services.

 If it is established that language is not the issue, you and school personnel must work together.
 Together, you can determine if there is a learning disability or emotional issue that is preventing the child from learning.
 If you think your child will need services not normally provided in the regular classroom, you will need to advocate for him or her.